Hexxie/hexxie.github.io/content/en/posts/articles/reverse-learning-strategy/index.md

 6. Read binary analysis

-### Books from the course
+## Books from the course
-Hacking: The Art of Exploitation, 2nd Edition by Jon Erickson • ISBN 978-1593271442 • The Shellcoder's Handbook: Discovering and Exploiting Security Holes, 2nd Edition by Chris Anley et al • ISBN 978-0470080238
+- Hacking: The Art of Exploitation, 2nd Edition by Jon Erickson
+- The Shellcoder's Handbook: Discovering and Exploiting Security Holes

+## Extra
+- [MIT](https://pdos.csail.mit.edu/6.828/2020/schedule.html) xv6 from the reverse point of view
+- Once a month CTFs with reverse tasks